-The desk pictured above we were Blessed to inherit from Bill.
-We find it has added good Vibes for it belonged to Bill’s mother (from Memphis).
-He gave us a photo of her sitting at it back in the day.
+That desk pictured… we were Blessed to inherit from Bill.
+We find it has added good Vibes… for it belonged to Bill’s mother (from Memphis).
+He gave us that photo of her sitting at, it back in the day.
 She liked to call him, “Billy Boy”.
-Whenever I sit at it to write or listen to the radio… I can almost hear Bill with that southern drawl he could really do well.
-(Or is that Mrs. Gprdon I hear)?
-Either Soul… they bring comfort, I like to believe.
+Their name for me?
+“Liz Beth”.
+Whenever I sit at their desk… whether it’s to write… or read… or listen to the radio… I can almost hear Bill (or is that Mrs. Gordon I hear).
+Either Soul… their southern drawl brings me comfort (pardon the pun).
 What Lights.

-Back to about getting Gordon to be open to going to the hospital to visit pal Les Paul….
+Back to about getting Gordon to be more open-minded to going to the hospital to visit pal Les Paul….